-Metrics are an inevitable part of doing business as they help salespeople evaluate teams and individual contributors’ performance.
-But having hundreds of unstructured figures in a CRM database is overwhelming.
-However, there’s one crucial metric, though—monthly recurring revenue or MRR.
-This article will guide you through all the questions related to this metric—from what it is to how to increase it organically.
+Metrics are an inevitable part of doing business as they help salespeople evaluate teams’ and individual contributors’ performance.
+Yet, having hundreds of unstructured figures in a CRM database is overwhelming.
+However, there’s one crucial metric, though — monthly recurring revenue or MRR.
+This article will guide you through all the questions related to this metric — from what it is to how to increase it organically.

 This term stands for Monthly Recurring Revenue, or all the company’s recurring revenue normalized into a monthly amount.
 MRR meaning is connected with the income you generate each month.
-It’s a universal metric in the business world, especially among subscription companies.
-It’s a convenient way to average different pricing plans and billing periods into one consistent number that is easy to check over a certain period of time.
+It’s a universal metric in the business world, especially among subscription companies, and a convenient way to average different pricing plans and billing periods into one consistent number that is easy to check over a certain period of time.
 MRR includes recurring items and excludes non-recurring ones.

 This metric lets you analyze the revenue trends over time.
-On top of that, you can compare MRR to the monthly sign-up rate for your service or product, monthly account growth rate, or the customer retention rate.
+On top of that, you can compare your MRR to the monthly sign-up rate for your service or product, monthly account growth rate, or customer retention rate.
 Analyzing MRR, you can see whether your revenue has been shrinking or growing over a particular period.

-Growth rate, average sales price, rep productivity are also important metrics.
+Growth rate, average sales price, and rep productivity are also important metrics.
 But the amount of monthly recurring revenue is the one that really matters to subscription companies.
 This is why:

-If you’re a sales manager, MRR allows you to see how successful the accounts you manage are.
-The clients’ MRR can affect commission-based pay, too.
+If you’re a sales manager, MRR allows you to see how successful your accounts are.
+A client’s MRR can affect commission-based pay, too.
 Reflecting on your MRR will help you tailor your sales approach and close high-MRR deals.

 Sales managers can evaluate the big picture and see how the team is performing as a whole.
 It is proven that total MRR is a guarantee of more accurate sales forecasts and projections.
 It helps the sales team plan for growth in both short- and long-term.